 Here are 15 interesting statistics on small businesses in Rhode Island:

 - There are 103,986 small businesses that represent 98.9% of all businesses in Rhode Island.

-- The top five industries with the highest number of small businesses are:
+- Five industries claim the highest number of small businesses:

 - Self-employed individuals who own their own incorporated businesses have an average median income of $54,000.
 Those without incorporated businesses bring in an average of $33,000 annually.